 Through the mediums of teaching, social dance, improvised animations and demonstrations, and choreographic performance, we bring casino, salsa, son and other Cuban dances to Alaska.
 We focus on the cultural heritage of these popular dances for all Alaskans to enjoy as participants and as audience.

-For Ciro, the work of Anaya Latin Dance is an authentic expression of his own culture and identity – not a distant memory or a role to play, but heritage that is living and embodied in each instance of dance.
-It represents a connection to his family in Cuba and to his roots as a Cuban of both European and African descent.
+For Ciro Anaya, the work of Anaya Latin Dance is an authentic expression of his own culture and identity – not a distant memory or a role to play, but heritage that is living and embodied in each instance of dance.
+It represents a connection to his family and friends in Cuba and to his roots as a Cuban of both European and African descent.

 Cuban music and dance is infectious for good reason – it is, at its essence, participatory, interactive, and improvisational.
 While choreography is important to any dancer, within these genres, art is made in each manifestation of dance.
 The popular dances we teach require dancers in playful communication with each other and in this way, they encourage positive social connections.
 Afro-Cuban folkloric dances enhance popular dance practice and also provide a means for a deeper cultural connection.